Foloso/MixSimulator/README.md

 Official documentation will accompany the first release version.

-## DataSet
+## Datasets

+### Power plants dataset
-The dataset "data/dataset_RI_Toamasina" is for the test and it comes from the Inter-connected energy mix of Toamasina Madagascar (2017) and Some information from the dataset is estimated.
+The dataset "dataset_RI_Toamasina_v2.csv" is for the test and it comes from the Inter-connected energy mix of Toamasina Madagascar (2017) and Some information from the dataset is estimated.

 Dataset features needed:
 - `tuneable` (boolean): is the control unit controllable or not?